cmungall/mixs-source/README.md

 ## Seeding the schema from google sheets

-The schema here has been seeded from google sheets.
-The idea is that the yaml with switch to being Source of Truth, and there will be no need to generate from sheets.
+An early version of terms.yaml was by converting the legacy spreadhseet for MIxS6 using [mixs_converter.py](https://github.com/GenomicsStandardsConsortium/mixs-source/blob/main/gsctools/mixs_converter.py).
+After the release of MIxS6, the yaml will switch to being Source of Truth, and there will be no need to generate from sheets.

-However, in the interim phase, see the Makefile for details on regenerating the yaml from google sheets/excel
+In the interim phase, see the Makefile for details on regenerating the yaml from google sheets/excel.